Independent study

-Independent study programs
+Programs

 For elementary and junior high, independent study is sometimes a Gifted and Talented Education (GATE) program, where the student must research the topic and formulate and answer questions.
 At the end, they develop and present a product, although not all GATE systems participate in this.

 Many charter schools in the US provide independent study and homeschooling in a variety of formats: online, in-person or a hybrid of online/in-person interaction.
 These independent study programs are particularly helpful for those who find a traditional classroom setting to be unsatisfactory.
 For example, independent study is ideal for those who have children, health issues, intense work schedules, or gifted academic ability.
 Often students with high scholastic standing are encouraged to take independent studies to try to learn without attendance in a class.
 Independent study is also useful for self-directed learning activities that allow the student to be self-reliant.

 A program titled "The Research Experiences for Undergraduates" (REU) has been founded by the National Science Foundation which provides funding for undergraduates to engage in different areas of research outside of the classroom.
 Groups are formed of graduates, undergraduates, and faculty to work on a specific research project.

 Personality types

 Studies have shown that personality can influence whether a person enjoys an independent study project, rather than lectures.
-People that believe the teacher should be authoritarian did not perform well in independent studies.
-However, there is evidence to suggest that personality should not solely dictate who is allowed to receive independent study.

-Though not afforded the same attention as individual personality on behalf of the potential student, some interest should be given to the teachers and or professor's ability to relate to the distance learner.
+Though not afforded the same attention as personality of the student, some interest should be given to the teachers and or professor's ability to relate to the distance learner.
 Breaking the mold of in-class instruction versus the distance learner can be a difficult task to undertake by the instructor.
-They are not the same environment and changes and or accommodations should be made while keeping integrity of the overall class.